cr1st1p/k8s-on-lxd/docs/troubleshooting.md

 kube-system   kube-proxy-8qjqx                          1/1     Running                 0          3m11s
 kube-system   kube-scheduler-cluster1-master            1/1     Running                 0          3m22s
 ```
-Note: the pending coredns are ok for now - they don't have an available **worker** node to run on.
+Note: the pending *coredns* pods are ok for now - they don't have an available **worker** node to run on.
 But, you see that kube-flannel had some problems.

 Let's see what's up with that pod: